Codeception/codeception.github.com/docs/07-AdvancedUsage.markdown

 There are several ways to execute bunch of tests.
 You can run tests from specific directory:

-{% highlight php %}
+{% highlight yaml %}
+ bash
- codecept.phar run tests/acceptance/admin
+php codecept.phar run tests/acceptance/admin

 {% endhighlight %}

 Or execute one (or several) specific groups of tests:

-{% highlight php %}
+{% highlight yaml %}
+ bash
- codecept.phar run -g admin -g editor
+php codecept.phar run -g admin -g editor

 {% endhighlight %}